-Who already the 5 advantages of a boar bristle brush knows, you can't avoid getting one.
+Who already the 5 advantages of a wild boar bristle brush knows, cannot get one around it.

-But what should you look out for when buying?
-And how do you actually recognize good boar bristle brushes?
+But what should you pay attention to when buying?
+And how do you actually recognize good wild boar bristle brush?

-Before we deal with the characteristics of good boar bristles, it is important to find out whether the brush is actually real boar bristles.
+Before we deal with the characteristics of good wild boar bristles, it is important to find out whether the brush is even real wild boar bristles?

-In Germany one can assume that if a product has “100% boar bristles” marked is, it is also real boar bristles.
+In Germany one can assume that if a product “100% wild boar bristles” marked is, it is also real wild boar bristles.

-In the case of natural hair brushes marked with “… with wild boar bristles”, it does not mean that these are exclusively wild boar bristles.
-Often other bristles such as goat hair or nylon bristles are also included here.
+For natural hair brushes that are marked with “… with wild boar bristles”, it does not mean that these are exclusively wild boar bristles.
+Other bristles such as goat hair or nylon bristles are often included here.

-To be on the safe side, you can get information about the product on the manufacturer's website and find out whether the product is real, artificial or only partially boar bristles.
+To ensure that you can get information about the product on the manufacturer's website and find out whether the product is real, artificial or only partially wild boar bristles.

-If there is in no way any indication of the use of 100% wild boar bristles, care is required! - A boar bristle brush is only as good as the bristles themselves.
+If there is no evidence of the use of 100% wild boar bristles, there is a matter of care! - A wild boar bristle brush is just as good as its bristles themselves.

-The best and highest quality part of the boar bristles comes from the “first cut".
-This is the lower part of the bristles.
-The bristle hair is still very strong on this part and is therefore best suited for use in a hairbrush.
+The best and high quality part of the wild boar bristles comes from the “first cut”.
+It is the lower part of the bristles.
+In this part, the bristle hair is still very strong and is therefore best suited for use in a hairbrush.

-To see if this is the first cut, simply check the tips of the bristles.
-With first-cut bristles, you should see a white-brown follicle approach of the bristles.
+To determine whether it is the first cut, you simply check the tips of the bristles.
+If you first cut bristles, you would have to see a white-brown follicle approach of the bristles.

-The first cut is the first third of the boar bristles and therefore also the strongest part.
+The first cut is the first third of the wild boar bristles and thus also the strongest part.
 The remaining parts of the bristles are softer and are used for cheaper brushes or other areas of application.

-Equipped with this information, the only question that arises is, which boar bristle brush suits my hair type.
+Equipped with this information, only the question arises Which wild boar bristle brush fits my hair type.